Stittsville Garage Doors (613) 777-6401

 All dollar amounts below match our published 2026 rate card — the same numbers we show on the pricing page and quote on the phone.
-Prices are in Canadian dollars, for typical single residential doors in K2S/K2V unless noted.
+Prices are in Canadian dollars, for typical single residential doors in Stittsville unless noted.

 2026 price list for common Stittsville jobs